JosueIsOffline/finance-platform/README.md

 10. [Folder Structure](#folder-structure)
 11. [Acknowledgments](#acknowledgments)

-## Introduction
-In this project, you will learn how to create a Finance SaaS Platform capable of tracking income and expenses, categorizing transactions, and importing data from CSV files.
-The platform connects to bank accounts using Plaid and includes features for monetization through Lemon Squeezy.
-The tutorial for this project spans 11 hours and provides detailed guidance on building and deploying the application.

 ## Key Features
 - 📊 **Interactive Financial Dashboard**: Visualize financial data with various chart types.
 - 🔁 **Changeable Chart Types**: Customize the way financial data is displayed.